Undistraction/warp-grid/README.md

 #### precision

-If you choose to use a line strategy of `even`, this parameter controls how precise the interpolation is.
+If you choose to use an interpolation strategy of `even`, this parameter controls how precise the interpolation is.
 Higher values are more memory-intensive but more accurate.
 The default value is `20`.
 With `linear` this will have no effect.

 ```typeScript
 {